Idein/actfw-jetson/README.md

 #### hello_jetson

+Displays a red rectangle and greeting text on it on HDMI display.

-On a Jetson Nano connected to HDMI display:
+Run on a Jetson Nano connected to HDMI display:

 ```console
 apt-get install fonts-dejavu-core